bigbroJo/Point-of-Sales-POS-Inventory-Manangement-System/README.md

-Brite Sparx Café is a Point-of-Sale (POS) and Inventory Management System developed as a university software engineering project for a convenience café serving students around the UKZN Westville campus.
+The Brite Sparx POS & Inventory Management System is a desktop application developed to modernise the daily operations of Brite Sparx Café.
+The system enables employees and managers to process customer transactions, manage inventory, maintain product information, monitor business performance, and generate reports through a secure role-based environment.

-The project was designed to modernise the café's operations by combining a desktop POS application with an online ordering platform.
-The solution streamlines sales processing, inventory management, customer ordering, employee management, and business reporting while providing a more efficient experience for both customers and staff
+The solution was developed as part of a university software engineering project, with a focus on improving operational efficiency and reducing manual processes.